owulveryck/blog/content/post/simple-rnn-in-go.md

 Question: What will be the winning sequence of week 8?

 "2 3 4 5 6 1".
 Cool, you are rich!
-How did you do?
-You have memorized the sequence.
+How did you do it?
+You memorized the sequence.

 RNN does exactly the same.